 The City of Red Wing’s Human Rights Commission honored both people in 2019 with its annual Amos Owen Human Rights Award.
 The award is named for Amos Owen, a Mdewakanton Dakota elder and spiritual leader from the Prairie Island Indian Community who worked to preserve Dakota language and culture and who shared the belief that all people, whatever their background, can live in balance and respect for one another.

-“I work with and for some of the most amazing people,” Malyon says, noting that most clients who come to the clinic work one to two jobs and have families.
+“I work with and for some of the most amazing people,” Julie says, noting that most clients who come to the clinic work one to two jobs and have families.

-Malyon actually nominated House for the Amos Owen Award, so she was thrilled when House won—and then surprised to learn she would be sharing the honor with him.
-House echos that surprise and admiration.
+Julie actually nominated LaVoie for the Amos Owen Award, so she was thrilled when he won—and then surprised to learn she would be sharing the honor with him.
+LaVoie echoes that surprise and admiration.
 “It is a huge honor for me to receive this award, and to be nominated by Julie is the greatest gift,” he says.
 “She is one of the very best people in existence.”

-In Malyon’s nomination of House, she said, “Throughout his life, LaVoie has identified those who have had their freedom and human rights taken away due to criminal detention, immigration/refugee status, and other injustices.
+In Julie's nomination of LaVoie, she said, “Throughout his life, LaVoie has identified those who have had their freedom and human rights taken away due to criminal detention, immigration/refugee status, and other injustices.
 He has formed relationships with the marginalized, advocated for them, and ultimately preserved their humanity in difficult situations.”

-House has also brought his good works around the world, visiting Mexico and Costa Rica occasionally to teach English classes in the schools and bridge cultures through one-on-one experiences.
+LaVoie has also brought his good works around the world, visiting Mexico and Costa Rica occasionally to teach English classes in schools and bridge cultures through one-on-one experiences.

-LaVoie and Malyon carry on the legacy of Amos Owen, standing up for human rights and building personal connections that lead to stronger individual and community health.
-“Connectedness matters for all of us,” Malyon says.
-House agrees.
+LaVoie and Julie carry on the legacy of Amos Owen, standing up for human rights and building personal connections that lead to stronger individual and community health.
+“Connectedness matters for all of us,” Julie says.
+LaVoie agrees.
 “The best thing is seeing life through the perspective of someone else.
 I never really did that years ago, and it’s given me a whole new way of looking at the world.”